PrateekDutta2001/Customer-Segmentation/README.md

 **Other Detail:**

-This project has been developed by Prateek Dutta for the purpose of institutional project.
+This project has been developed by Prateek Dutta for the purpose of educational purpose.

 Dataset can be shared on requirement basis for educational purpose only.
 Candidate with requirement can mail a by mentioning the designation and current role with proper identity card in attachment.